-In the lead up to the next federal election the hot button topic of negative gearing is fast becoming a key election point.
+In the lead up to the recent federal election the hot button topic of negative gearing was a key election point.
 So what is it, and what are the pros and cons of negative gearing?

 Negative gearing, while commonly used in the context of real estate assets, can apply to any income producing asset including listed shares.
 It is essentially where the tax deductible expenditure related to the asset (including interest payments) exceeds the income the asset generates (i.e. you are spending more than you are receiving) and the amount of loss incurred is allowed to reduce your taxable income from other forms of income like wages.
 This lowers overall tax payable and often results in a year end tax refund.
 A tax incentive to buy property should in theory stimulate economic growth and keep the housing market active.